niguen/battleship/README.md

 ## Instructions

-Before starting the game each player will have to add a text-file to the resources' directory that contains the the field setup:
+Before starting the game each player will have to add a text-file to the resources' directory that contains the field-setup.
+Alternativly one of the sample names can be uesd to play the game:

+The sample names are: Alice, bob, Dave, Charles, Dave, Peter or Simon

 The field should contain five ships, represented by numbers.
 All other fields are water, represented by the '~'-character.
-Every field has the dimension of 10 x 10 characters.
+Every field has the dimension of 10 x 10 characters (You can add some spaces for better visibility).

 The ships have different lengths:

 | Ship index | length |
 | ---------- | ------ |